Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Shower Shape Measurements

 where $A$ and $B$ are free parameters.
-Having obtained $A$ and $B$ from the fit of $\left\langle E(r)/E \right\rangle$ as a function of $r$, the value of $R$ is obtained by solving $\left\langle E(R)/E \right\rangle$ = 0.9.
-The first points in Fig.~\ref{fig:FractionalEnergy_Full} are not included in the fits as the variation in the deposited energy in the central cell is a strong function of the impact point.
-The contribution to the error on $R$ from the choice for the discrete $r$ values is quite larger than the one from the fit uncertainties.
+Having obtained $A$ and $B$ from the fit to $\left\langle E(r)/E \right\rangle$ as a function of $r$, the value of $R$ was obtained by solving $\left\langle E(R)/E \right\rangle$ = 0.9.
+The first points in Fig.~\ref{fig:FractionalEnergy_Full} were not included in the fits as the variation in the deposited energy in the central cell is a strong function of the impact point.
+The contribution to the error on $R$ from the choice for the discrete $r$ values is significantly larger than the contribution from the fit uncertainties.

-For positron energies larger than 50~\GeV, a good agreement between data and MC is observed.
-For energies between 20~\GeV and 50~\GeV, the increasing value of $R$ with decreasing positron energies for both data and simulation is mainly due to the increase of scattering in the beamline upstream the calorimeter.
-In the same energy range, simulation predicts smaller $R$ which could be explained by the incomplete description of the beamline in the simulation resulting in less upstream scattering.
-At high energy the radial containment is slightly higher than the computed Moli\`{e}re radius of the HGCAL design \cite{CMS_HGCAL_TDR}.
-The largest contribution to the transverse spread of the electromagnetic showers in a sampling calorimeter comes from air gaps.
-As the air gaps in the final HGCAL are different (smaller) compared to this prototype, the importance of what is presented lies in the comparison with MC simulation.
+For positron energies larger than 50~\GeV, a good agreement between data and MC was observed.
+For energies between 20~\GeV and 50~\GeV, the value of $R$ was found to increase with decreasing positron energy for both data and simulation, which is understood to be mainly due to the increase of scattering in the beamline upstream of the calorimeter \cite{CMS_NOTE}.
+In the same energy range, the simulation predicted a smaller value for $R$, which could be due to an incomplete description of the beamline in the simulation, resulting in less upstream scattering.
+At high energy, the radial containment is slightly higher than the computed Moli\`{e}re radius of the HGCAL design \cite{CMS_HGCAL_TDR}.
+This difference can be understood to be the result of the larger air gaps between the sampling layers in the prototype than in the HGCAL design.